TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 └── ...
 ```

 Put the cleaning scripts in the `code` subfolder of the parent folder.
+The scripts are to be run in the order listed.
+Assuming you already have full or partial raw data, start with [2_define_functions.R](code/2_define_functions.R).
+If you have full raw data, run [3_redact_data.R](3_redact_data.R) next; otherwise, skip it.
+Run the remaining scripts.

+At the top of each R script, restart R (CTRL+SHIFT+F10 on Windows) and set your working directory to the parent folder (CTRL+SHIFT+H on Windows).

 ```
 .